luke-brooks/EmojiAsciiArt.spoon/README.md

 - Better string input format validation
 - Add support for a `?` that isn't ugly as sin
 - Add support for `:` if I ever feel like, it'll be a PITA I'm sure
-- README documentation about what the output actually looks like & stuff

 ## Credit Where It's Due